Hessel Observer Framework

 For what purposes can the Hessel Observer Framework be used?

 The Hessel Observer Library can be used for any pattern matching also including parameters and many simultaneous matches at the same time.
-Varios application areas can use the framework, including many formal checks.
+Various application areas can use the framework, including many formal checks.
 Some natural examples are coverage in Model-Based Testing but also all types of pattern control following paths in source code.
 The observer automata gives you a far more powerful tool than regular expressions when, e.g., analyzing logs.
 Finding patterns in sequences of events is another application area for the observer libs.

 Where is the COAml described?